Suzie1/ComfyUI_Comfyroll_CustomNodes/README.md

 [SDXL Workflow for ComfyUI with Multi-ControlNet](https://civitai.com/models/129858/sdxl-workflow-for-comfyui-with-multi-controlnet)

 The nodes can be used in any ComfyUI workflow.
+Getting ready to release 1.1.
+There's a lot of different changes being added.
+The biggest thing being changed is that we have a new SDXL file being added.
+Also, up-date your ComfyUI for the Multi-ControlNet Stack.

 # Installation